Mcubeadmin/vishnurudhva.github.io/README.md

-Mujhaid is a coder king
+# Mujahid is a coder king